Relevant Radio

 Relevant Radio (corporate name Relevant Radio, Inc.) is a radio network in the United States, mainly broadcasting talk radio and religious programming involving the Catholic Church.
-It is the largest Catholic radio network by owned station base.
-Relevant Radio operates an English language network and a Spanish language network.
-Its English-language network has 94 owned and operated stations and 75 affiliates, while its Spanish-language network has 7 owned and operated stations.
-The network originates from studios in Green Bay, Wisconsin, with additional studios in Minneapolis, Minnesota; Madison, Wisconsin; Chicago, Illinois; Austin, Texas; and Newark, New Jersey.
+Relevant Radio broadcasts "talk radio for Catholic life" over a network of 205 stations.
+Relevant Radio owns and operates 132 stations, and distributes programs to an additional 73 affiliates.

+Relevant Radio is a 501(c)(3) non-profit organization headquartered in Lincolnshire, Illinois, with additional studios in Green Bay, Wisconsin.

-The network airs a variety of programming aimed at practicing Catholics, mostly in a listener-interactive talk format.
+The network airs a variety of programming aimed at Catholics and others interested in the Catholic Church.

+History

+The network was founded by a group of Catholic businessmen, including Bob Atwell and John Cavil (who purchased Kaukauna, Wisconsin-licensed station WJOK in 2000) and Mark Follett, the owner of Anchor Foods, an Appleton-based distributor of frozen appetizers known for its marketing of jalapeño poppers, which had been sold to Heinz and its proceeds being used to launch the network under the non-profit Starboard Media Foundation.

+WJOK's calls, which formerly designated its sports radio format, now instead stood for the phrase Jesus, Our King.
+The network soft-launched on November 26 of the same year, and considers December 12, 2000 its official launch to honor the feast days of both Our Lady of Guadalupe and John Paul II, whom Starboard considers its unofficial patron saints.

 "Morning Air", which the network describes as "a classic drive-time format that combines inspiration & entertainment" was the first program developed by Relevant Radio in 2003.
-The network now airs almost exclusive programming developed internally, which also is available to stream live or by podcast on a free mobile app.

-History

-The network was founded by a group of Catholic businessmen, including Bob Atwell and John Cavil (who founded WJOK in 2000) and Mark Follett, who had been the owner of Anchor Foods, an Appleton-based distributor of frozen appetizers.
-Starboard Media Foundation, Inc. bought the license to a radio station in Kaukauna, Wisconsin, that had been carrying all-sports programming, and turned it into an all-Catholic station, saying the call letters stood for "Jesus Our King".
-The station received its license from the FCC on December 12, 2000, the Feast of Our Lady of Guadalupe, who is the patron saint of Relevant Radio along with Pope John Paul II.

 On October 13, 2016, Relevant Radio announced that it would merge with Loomis, California-based Immaculate Heart Radio, which owned and operated 36 stations in the western United States at the time of the merger.
 The merger was completed on July 31, 2017, with all stations being licensed to Immaculate Heart Media, Inc., while Relevant Radio continued as the on-air branding.
 The corporate name was changed to Relevant Radio, Inc. in February 2020.

 In 2019, Immaculate Heart Media purchased 13 AM stations and seven translators from Salem Media Group.

 In October 2019, Immaculate Heart purchased the 6 radio stations owned by Northern Michigan-based Baraga Broadcasting, as well as assuming the LMA of affiliate station WMQU, which is currently owned by Blarney Stone Broadcasting.

-On May 17, 2021, the 5 Spanish-language Relevant Radio stations have switched to the English-language version.
+On May 17, 2021, the five stations carrying Relevant Radio's Spanish-language service began carrying the English-language network.